georgearion/happytours/docs/API DOCUMENTATION.md

 ### **Create New Tour**

 Accessing this endpoint will **Create a Single Tour Object**.<br>
-Minimum required fields are name / duration / maxGrupSize / difficulty / price / summary, imageCover and startLocation.<br>

-\* Accessing this Endpoint requires Authentication (only Admin and Lead-Guide can create new Tour)
+Minimum required fields are name / duration / maxGrupSize / difficulty / price / summary, imageCover and startLocation.<br><br>\* Accessing this Endpoint requires Authentication (only Admin and Lead-Guide can create new Tour)

 <br>